-Finance and Audit Committee Member
+Finance and Investments Committee

 Anna is a Director and a senior member of the Investment Team at HSBC Private Banking.
 While currently as Product Specialist and Head of the Equity Advisory business, Anna has many years experience advising across asset classes.

 Before joining HSBC Private Banking, Anna spent over 10 years in Institutional Sales with Merrill Lynch and Bank of America, both in New York and in London mostly in Equities but also in Fixed Income and Commodities.
 Anna is a Swedish national, mother of three, and holds a BA (Hons) from the European Business School, London, and a CFA Charter.